deepin-community/python-gssapi/README.txt

 * a C compiler (such as GCC)

-* Python 3.6+ (older releases support older versions, but are unsupported)
+* Python 3.7+ (older releases support older versions, but are unsupported)

 * the `decorator` python package

 Compiling from Scratch
 ----------------------

-To compile from scratch, you will need Cython >= 0.21.1.
+To compile from scratch, you will need Cython >= 0.29.29 which is automatically installed by pip in an isolated build virtual environment.

 For Running the Tests
 ---------------------

-* the `nose` package

 * the `k5test` package